Powered by Coverage.com (NPN: 19966249)

 Of course, no matter where you live, you want to purchase home insurance that covers your finances adequately at the lowest price possible.
 Here are a few strategies that might help you save money when you shop around for Nevada homeowners insurance.

-3. Watch your credit score: Statistically, people with lower credit scores (which factor into your credit-based insurance score) file more claims, so having poor credit can affect your home insurance rates in most states.
-Try to keep an eye on your credit score, or consider working with a financial planner to keep your credit score as high as possible to get lower rates.
+- Watch your credit: Statistically, people with worse credit (which factors into your credit-based insurance score) file more claims, so having a poor credit history can affect your home insurance rates in most states.
+Try to keep an eye on your credit, or consider working with a financial counselor to improve your credit status.

-4. Increase your deductible: A higher deductible means you pay more out of pocket before your insurance kicks in after an approved claim, and it's likely to earn you a lower premium.
-Just make sure that whatever deductible you select is an amount you feel comfortable paying on short notice.
+- Increase your deductible: A higher deductible means you pay more out of pocket in the event of an approved claim.
+While it's likely to earn you a lower premium, make sure that whatever deductible you select is an amount you feel comfortable paying on short notice.

 Compare home insurance rates